Rawalpindi Punjab, Pakistan Travel Guide

 Pakistan provides different visa types: Tourist, Business, Family, and Work Visas.
 Many nationalities qualify for an E-Visa, an online application.
 Visa requirements and eligibility depend significantly on your country of citizenship.
 A common single-entry tourist visa typically grants validity for up to 3 months.
 Submit E-Visa applications through the official Pakistan Online Visa System website.

 Ensure your passport is valid for at at least six months after your planned stay.
-Provide a recent passport-sized photographs (digital for E-Visa).
+Provide a current passport-sized photographs (digital for E-Visa).
 Present hotel bookings or a letter of invitation from a local host, and evidence of onward or return travel.
 Include bank statements or other documents proving sufficient funds for your trip.

 You usually don't need mandatory vaccination certificates for admission to Pakistan.
 An exception applies to arrivals from Yellow Fever risk countries.